-Title VI regulations require transit operators to develop a set of service standards and policies, designed and implemented to help assure that federally-funded transit services are provided in a manner that ensures that no person shall, on the basis of race, color, or national origin, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving Federal financial assistance from the Federal Transit Administration.
+1. Title VI regulations require transit operators to develop a set of service standards and policies, designed and implemented to help assure that federally-funded transit services are provided in a manner that ensures that no person shall, on the basis of race, color, or national origin, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving Federal financial assistance from the Federal Transit Administration.
 FTA circular 4702.1B suggests four service indicators as significant for monitoring public transit's compliance with Title VI, and recommends that policies and standards be developed for these indicators.

-Policy: Systemwide Service Sta ndards Number: 705 eneral Manager under a Authority by the Board of Effective Date: 05/16/17 Page 2 of 6 Directors in Re esolution #01-16, dated October 25, 20 001.
+Policy: Systemwide Service Sta emwide Service Standards Adopted by General Manager under a Effective Date: 05/16/17 Page 2 of 6 Authority by the Board of esolution #01-16, dated 05/10/17 October 25, 2